Salman-Ahmad-Khan/Design-T-Shirt-with-AI/README.md

 ## Contributing

-We welcome contributions from the community to improve Fashionify.ai.
+We welcome contributions from the community to improve Design T-Shirt with AI.
 If you have any ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request.

 ## License

-Fashionify.ai is licensed under the [MIT License](LICENSE).
+Design T-Shirt with AI is licensed under the [MIT License](LICENSE).

 ---

-Experience fashion like never before with Fashionify.ai.
+Experience fashion like never before with Design T-Shirt with AI.
 Get started today and turn your creative ideas into stylish, wearable designs!